slo1958/sl-ar-networked-sensors/readme.md

-Software for networked sensors, worker and coordinator
+Software for sensors networked over RS485, worker and coordinator

 The coordinator comes in two versions:
 - a test coordinator connected to networked workers via soft serial